Skip to main content

 Lipitz Public Health Awards for Students and Trainees

-The Lipitz Public Health Awards for Bloomberg School students and trainees provide up to $10,000 in support of innovative, timely and applied student-led public health policy projects.
 Priority will be given to projects at the nexus of health and social policy that:

-1. Translate research results into policy, or
+• translate research results into policy; or

-Eligibility is restricted to full-time students in good academic standing who are currently enrolled in a degree program or are postdoctoral fellows at the Bloomberg School.
-The proposal must describe a well-formulated project and have a letter of support from a Johns Hopkins faculty mentor.
+The proposal must describe a well-formulated project and have a letter of support from a Hopkins faculty mentor.

-We require that students and trainees work on an issue related to health and/or social policy.
-Social policy is defined broadly and may include, for example, policies related to employment, transportation, housing, and other key issues.
-Proposals should identify a key decision-maker or policymaker who would use the knowledge gained from the proposed work (i.e., a “principal knowledge user,”) and articulate how the project could result in or advance policy or systems changes.
-A plan for the decision maker or policymaker's active participation in the project is highly encouraged but not required.
+Proposals should identify a key decision-maker or policy-maker who would use the knowledge gained from the proposed work (i.e., a “principal knowledge user”), and articulate how the project could result in, or advance, policy or systemschanges.
+A plan for the decision-maker or policy-maker’s active participation in the project is encouraged but not required.
 Decision-making partners are not limited to government agencies or officials and can include community-based and non-profit organizations active in a relevant field of health and social policy.

 Eligibility Requirements